hassanharis/RFNSA-STAD-Wrangler/README.md

 ## Example Input & Output

 ### Input
-Download all STADs from STAD tab of your site on RFNSA.
+Click the "Download all STADs" on STAD tab of your site on RFNSA and you'll get a compressed txt file.
 Press ctrl + A and ctrl + C in text file, press ctrl + V in an excel sheet and save it.
-Replace excel sheet name and path in the script.
+Replace excel sheet name and path in this python script.
 Run All

 ### Output